PClean: Bayesian Data Cleaning at Scale with Domain-Specific Probabilistic Programming: EXPERIMENTS

 Figure~\ref{fig:physicians_results} shows PClean's real behavior on four rows.
 Consider the misspelling \textit{Abington, MD}, which appears in 152 entries.
 The correct spelling \textit{Abingdon, MD} occurs in only 42.
-However, PClean recognizes \textit{Abington, MD} as an error because all 152 instances share a single practice address, and errors are modeled as happening systematically at the practice level.
-Next, consider PClean's correct inference that K. Ryan's degree is \textit{DO}.
-PClean leverages the fact that her school \textit{PCOM} awards more DOs than MDs, even though more \textit{Family Medicine} doctors are MDs than DOs.
+PClean still recognizes \textit{Abington} as an error, because all 152 instances share a single practice address, and errors are modeled as systematic at the practice level.
+Next, consider PClean's correct inference that Ryan's degree is \textit{DO}: more \textit{Family Medicine} doctors are MDs than DOs, but the school \textit{PCOM} awards many more DOs than MDs.
 All parameters enabling this reasoning are learned from the dirty data.